Brookston Beer Bulletin

 Filed Under: Art & Beer, Beers

-And below is one instance of how the photograph was used in print.
+And below is the original photo used in the newspaper.

 Filed Under: Art & Beer, Beers Tagged With: Advertising, History, Rheingold